- Home

 If you have a partner and do not feel like having sexual intercourse, or if you find it uncomfortable, talk openly with them about how you’re both feeling, and take things slowly by starting with hugs or a massage rather than penetrative sex.
 You may both need to be patient – things often improve with time and practice.

-Give yourself time to get used to any changes.
-If you have ongoing concerns about how treatment has affected your sexuality, talk to your GP or gynaecological oncologist or ask for a referral to a sexual therapist.
+If you have ongoing concerns about how treatment has affected your sexuality, talk to your GP or gynaecological oncologist or ask for a referral to a psychologist or sexual therapist.

 For more on this, see Sexuality, intimacy and cancer.